Netcracker/DRNavigator/README.md

 Where:
   - `module` is the name of the module through which the service should be controlled.
+  - `alias` is optional parameter.
+If it's defined, Site-Manager and sm-client will use specified value instead if `<cr-name>.<namespace>`.
   - `after` is the list of service names (with namespaces), that should be done before service start.
 In case of `after` is empty or absent the service will start among the first services if no service with name of this service in section `before`.
   - `before` is the list of service  names (with namespaces), that should wait until service in running.
 May be empty or absent.
   - `sequence` is the order of starting service sides.
 In case sequence is empty default `["standby","active"]` is used.